smarkets/react-native-paypal/README.md

 If your application ID has underscores in it (e.g. `com.example_app`), an additional setup step is required.
 Otherwise, you can skip this section.

-Inside `ApplicationManifest.xml` to add an `BraintreeBrowserSwitchActivity`.
+Inside `ApplicationManifest.xml` add a `BraintreeBrowserSwitchActivity`.
 Specify the `android:scheme` to be your application id without underscores and `.braintree` appended to it:

 ```xml
 <activity android:name="com.braintreepayments.api.BraintreeBrowserSwitchActivity"